codelitdev/courselit/apps/docs/src/pages/en/self-hosting.md

 ### Enabling emails

-If you want to send emails using CourseLit, it is easy as well.
+If you want to send emails (including Magic links to log in) using CourseLit, it is easy as well.

 1. Create an enviroment file called `.env` with the following content (in the same directory as your `docker-compose.yml` file) and replace the values accordingly.